sucitram/homebridge-delay-switch/README.md

 Basically, all you need to do is:

 1. Set the desired `delay` time in the config file.
 0 - timer disabled.
-2. The plugin will create one switch (switch or dimmer) and optional sensor (motion/contact/occupancy).
+2. The plugin will create one switch and optional sensor (motion/contact/occupancy/leak).
 3. Use this switch in any scene or automation.
 4. Set an automation to trigger when this switch is turned OFF or the sensor is triggered, using the Home app or another app such as the Eve app.